vboyev-MSFT/defender-docs/unified-secops-platform/overview-deploy.md

 Exfiltration (this is where ransomware itself is detected)

-This article introduces the activities that help you plan your Microsft unified security operations platform deployment.

-1. Preparation and Planning
-Assess Requirements: Identify the specific security needs and objectives of your organization.
-Gather Resources: Ensure you have the necessary licenses, permissions, and access to the Microsoft Defender portal.
-Review Documentation: Familiarize yourself with the relevant documentation on Microsoft Learn, such as the An external link was removed to protect your privacy.1.
-2. Initial Setup
-Create a Microsoft Defender Portal Account: If you don't already have one, create an account and log in to the Microsoft Defender portal.
-Configure Basic Settings: Set up your organization's basic security settings and preferences in the portal.
-3. Deploy Microsoft Defender Services
-Microsoft Defender for Endpoint: Deploy and configure Microsoft Defender for Endpoint to protect your devices.
-Microsoft Defender for Office 365: Set up Microsoft Defender for Office 365 to secure your email and collaboration tools.
-Microsoft Defender for Identity: Implement Microsoft Defender for Identity to protect your identities and detect threats.
-Microsoft Defender for Cloud Apps: Integrate Microsoft Defender for Cloud Apps to secure your cloud applications.
-Microsoft Defender XDR: Deploy Microsoft Defender XDR to unify and enhance threat detection and response across all Defender services1.
-4. Integrate Microsoft Sentinel
-Connect Microsoft Sentinel: Integrate Microsoft Sentinel with the Defender portal to enhance threat detection and response capabilities.
-Configure Data Connectors: Set up data connectors to ingest data from various sources into Microsoft Sentinel.
 Create and Customize Workbooks: Use workbooks to visualize and analyze security data in Microsoft Sentinel.

 5. Advanced Configuration
 Set Up Advanced Hunting: Enable advanced hunting capabilities to query and analyze security data across your environment.
 Configure Automated Response: Set up automated response actions to quickly mitigate threats.
 Implement Security Playbooks: Create and deploy security playbooks to automate common response actions.

 6. Monitoring and Maintenance
 Continuous Monitoring: Regularly monitor your security operations platform for alerts and incidents.
 Update and Patch: Keep your security tools and systems up to date with the latest patches and updates.
 Review and Optimize: Periodically review your security configurations and optimize them based on new threats and best practices.

 7. Training and Support
 Provide Training: Ensure your security team is trained on using the Microsoft Defender portal and its features.
 Access Support: Utilize Microsoft support resources and community forums for assistance and troubleshooting.